Stick-of-WuKong/Email-sender-forgery-Microsoft-/README.md

 # Email Sender Spoofing via Header Manipulation and Whitespace Injection Bypassing Spoofing Protections

+Three Microsoft email services contain sender spoofing vulnerabilities.

-A vulnerability exists in the way Microsoft Exchange Online and the outlook client parse and display the header in incoming emails.
-By crafting a specifically malformed SMTP transaction using tools like swaks , an attacker can bypass traditional spoofing detection (SPF alignment checks) and visual security indicators.
+Microsoft Exchange Online and Outlook clients have vulnerabilities in parsing and displaying the headers of incoming emails.
+Attackers can use tools like swaks to construct SMTP transactions with specific formats, bypassing traditional spoofing detection (SPF alignment checks) and visual security indicators.
+Sender spoofing against outlook.com and onmicrosoft.com can be directly achieved using swaks.

-The root cause appears to be a discrepancy in how the Email Gateway and the Mail Client handle whitespace or specific characters within the header (e.g., ).
-Specifically:Fromadmin@ gmail.com
+Gmail cannot directly spoof the sender using swaks, but adding spaces to the sender and email can bypass detection for gmail.com.
+The root cause appears to be a difference in how email gateways and email clients handle spaces or specific characters (e.g., `fromadmin@gmail.com`) in email headers.

-Maybe The gateway fails to correctly extract the domain for comparison against internal protected domains when a space is injected.
+It's possible that after injecting spaces, the gateway cannot correctly extract the domain name to compare with internally protected domains.

-The gmail client renders the forged "Display Name" and "Forged Email" while failing to show "External" or "Identity Unverified" warnings, leading users to believe the email originated from a trusted internal or official source.
+The Gmail client displays a spoofed "display name" and "spoofed email," but does not display "external" or "unverified" warnings, leading users to mistakenly believe the email originated from a trusted internal or official source.

+Recipient forgery can also be achieved by modifying the `to recipient` field in the email3.txt file of the data file.

 Impact
 High-Scale Phishing: Attackers can impersonate high-level executives (CEOs), IT departments, or partners to steal credentials.